carmine560/trading-assistant/README.md

 ### Show or Hide Watchlists Window on Middle Click ###

-The following `show_hide_watchlists_on_click` shows or hides the Watchlists window on the middle click while Hyper SBI 2 is running.
+The following `show_hide_watchlists_on_click` action shows or hides the Watchlists window on the middle click while Hyper SBI 2 is running.

-> **Note** This example contains no coordinates or images and can be
+> **Note**: This example contains no coordinates or images and can be
 > tested immediately in many environments.

 ``` python